pypa/flit/doc/pkg_ini.rst

 requires-python
-  A version specifier for the versions of Python this requires, e.g. ``3`` or ``>=3.3``. keywords
+  A version specifier for the versions of Python this requires, e.g. ``3`` or ``>=3.3``. dist-name
+  If you want your package's name on PyPI to be different from the importable module name, set this to the PyPI name. keywords
   Space separated list of words to help with searching for your package. license